MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/get-assessmnt-1methods-properties.md

 ## API description

 Provides methods and property details about the APIs that pull threat and vulnerability management data on a per-device basis.There are different API calls to get different types of data.
 In general, each API call contains the requisite data for devices in your organization.

+> [!Note]
+>
+> Unless indicated otherwise, all assessment methods listed are _full export_ and _by device_ (also referred to as _per device_).

-Since the amount of data can be very large, there are two ways it can be retrieved:
+Because the amount of data can be very large, there are two ways it can be retrieved:

-- The API will pull all data in your organization as a Json response.
+- **OData**: The API will pull all data in your organization as Json responses, following the OData protocol.
 This method is best for small organizations with less than 100K devices.
 The response is paginated, so you can use the \@odata.nextLink field from the response to fetch the next results.

-- The API will pull all data in your organization as download files.
+- **Via files**: The API will pull all data in your organization as download files.
 This method is best for big organizations with more than 100K devices.
 The response contains URLs to download all the data from Azure storage.

 The data collected is a snapshot of the available threat and vulnerability dataset, and does not contain historic data.
 In order to collect historic data, customers must save the data in their own data storages.